-Love the City: Spring Break is a catalytic gospel-centered event – a week-long project that builds relationships and lays the foundation for long-term service and transformation in Downtown Raleigh.
-The project will run March 6-10 and is a collaboration between Vintage Church and Cru at NC State.
-This Spring Break you’re invited to join us for a week of comprehensive theological training, and to serve people of our city through organizations Vintage Church partners with on a consistent basis.
-For more information email Ted Yap at email@example.com.
+Love the City Spring Break is a catalytic gospel-centered event – a week-long project that builds relationships and lays the foundation for long-term service and transformation in Downtown Raleigh.
+The project will run 3/5-3/9 and is a collaboration between Vintage Church and Cru at NC State.
+This Spring Break, you’re invited to join us for a week of comprehensive theological training, and to serve people of our city through organizations Vintage Church partners with on a consistent basis – this year, we will be serving with Raleigh Rescue Mission, Corral, Rebuilding Together, and several other great organizations in Raleigh.
+Please register for this event online, and email Ted Yap if you have any questions!

 MEET THE VINTAGE COLLEGE LEADERSHIP TEAM